ChainAgnostic/CAIPs/CAIPs/caip-271.md

 [DID][]s and [CID][] are decentralized identification methods that are not reliant on any centralized identity provider, making them more sustainable.

-1. [Decentralized identifiers][DID] using the `pkh` and `key` methods allow for the identification of account owners or trust computers in a chain-agnostic manner without the complexity of on-chain resolution.
+1. [Decentralized identifiers][DID] using the `pkh` and `key` methods allow for the identification of account owners or trust value issuer in a chain-agnostic manner without the complexity of on-chain resolution.
 2. [Content Identifiers][CID] enable anyone to deterministically generate identifiers based on the canonicalized content of a given JSON document, and store it in a compact, tamper-evident way conducive to merging, syncing, or even CRDT patterns.

 ### Data